matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // Here we define the constant for ergs limit. const ergsLimit = BigNumber.from(100000);
-  // Getting the cost of the execution. const baseCost = await zkSyncContract.l2TransactionBaseCost(
+  // Getting the cost of the execution. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, ergsLimit, ethers.utils.hexlify(data).length, 0);
-    gasPrice,
-    ergsLimit,
-    ethers.utils.hexlify(data).length,
-    0,
-  );

   // Calling the L1 governance contract.
-  const tx = await govcontract.callZkSync(
+  const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, ergsLimit, {
-    zkSyncAddress,
-    COUNTER_ADDRESS,
-    data,
-    ergsLimit,
-    {
     // Passing the necessary ETH `value` to cover the fee for the operation
     value: baseCost,
-      gasPrice
-    }
-  );
+    gasPrice,
+  });

   // Waiting until the L1 tx is complete. await tx.wait();

   // Getting the TransactionResponse object for the L2 transaction corresponding to the
   // execution call
   const l2Response = await l2Provider.getL2TransactionFromPriorityOp(tx);